-Integrate Microsoft MCAS with Teams · Cloudflare for Teams documentation
+Integrate Microsoft MCAS with Cloudflare Zero Trust

 .txtextension with

 .csv.
-The file can now be imported into Teams as a Hostname list.
+The file can now be imported into Cloudflare Zero Trust as a Hostname list.

 Using the API to query allowed applications